hubzity/conversions-tracking/stages/raw-html.md

 The first step when tracking is to store the click id in a local cookie so we can use it when we need to track post click events.
 Note: This code covers one, page-load conversion event type (stage 0).
 In case you need to tag several events (e.g. a click on `Contact Us` button) you should also add the lower example with CONVERSION_STAGE.

-Just paste the following code in your html:
+Just paste the following code in your html header:

 ```html
 <script type="text/javascript">